sribalaji-16/VSDSquadron_FPGA_mini/Task_1_Files/TASK-1_VSDSQUADRON_FPGA.md

 ## 1. Understanding the Verilog Code

-The Verilog implementation is available in the GitHub repository at LINK.
+The Verilog implementation is available in the GitHub repository as [blink_led](https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/tree/main/Task_1_Files/blink_led).
 This repository includes various projects designed for the VSDSquadron_FM board, leveraging open-source FPGA tools for development.
 It showcases how to drive RGB LEDs using an internal oscillator and a counter-based approach to generate the required control signals.

 ### Purpose of the Module:
-The top module is designed to control an RGB LED using an internal high-frequency oscillator (SB_HFOSC).
+The [top](https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/blob/main/Task_1_Files/blink_led/rgb_blink.v) module is designed as blinkrgb led where we can use this module also to control an RGB LED using an internal high-frequency oscillator (SB_HFOSC).
 It features:

 - A frequency counter driven by the internal oscillator.
 - A test signal output based on the frequency counter.